-- Don’t over mix the dough!
+- Don’t overmix the cookie dough!
 Once the flour mixture goes into the butter mixture, only beat until the mixture is smooth.
 Beating the dough longer will result in tough cookies.

 - Don’t over bake.
 It’s tempting to leave cookies in the oven longer than necessary, because they often look a little undercooked when it’s time to take them out of the oven.
-Once the edges are crisp and golden, take the cookies out of the oven and let them continue to bake on the cookie sheets as they cool.
+Once the edges are crisp and golden, take the cookies out of the oven and let them continue to bake on the baking trays as they cool to room temperature.
 That way, they will have crispy edges and soft chewy centers.

 - For more baking tips visit our 100 Best Baking Tips post!

-See the Full (Printable) Best Chocolate Sugar Cookies Recipe & Video Below!
+See the Full (Printable) Recipe for Chocolate Cookies Below!

-Is The Best Chocolate Sugar Cookie Recipe Good For Cut-Out Cookies?
+Is The Recipe for Chocolate Cookies Good For Cut-Out Cookies?

 However, it’s very easy to adjust this recipe, to a roll-and-cut cookie recipe.
 Let me show you how!